Big money makes for big thrills in new season of finance drama Industry

 Big money does make for big thrills, though.
 With five minutes on the clock and tens of millions of dollars hinging on a couple of phone calls, it’s impossible not to feel the rush when Industry drops a scene of a make-or-break trade.
 The show does a tremendous job relaying the exhilaration of landing the huge bucks and the stomach-sickening devastation of losing said bucks, with The Floor’s relentless sights and sounds adding to the spectacle.
 During that high, it becomes apparent why these people sell their humanity for the trade, and why a corner office is referred to as a coffin.

-This season welcomes Emmy-winning writer/producer/actor Jay Duplass (Transparent, Search Party) as big cheese investor Jesse Boom.
+This season welcomes Emmy-winning writer/producer/actor Jay Duplass (Transparent, Search Party) as big cheese investor Jesse Bloom.
 Sharing the same hotel as Harper, Jesse can easily sniff out her keenness to get into his good books but doesn’t come across as a soul-selling cyborg like his mega-rich peers.
 Dare I say, he’s actually likeable, the type of guy who really wants to have a beer with someone not trying to sell him NFTs.
 This might be why he finds Harper so intriguing.

-Then again, you can’t rule out the idea of a guy named Mr Boom being duplicitous, especially in an industry that relies on people faking it to make it.
+Then again, you can’t rule out the idea of a guy named Mr Bloom being duplicitous, especially in an industry that relies on people faking it to make it.
 You certainly hope that’s not the case, which speaks to Industry‘s engrossing David v Goliath appeal, where David is authenticity and Goliath is the gigantic world of global finance.

 Season two of Industry transforms its characters alongside the transformed world, even if they try to ignore a world that isn’t revolving around them.
 As flawed and self-absorbed as they can be, they also show moments of genuineness and humanity that can’t be denied.
 That can be a hard stock to invest in because it’s so much easier to categorise people into ‘good guys’ and ‘bad guys’, but their merits make you believe that—one day—they could make a shitty workplace environment a little less shitty for everyone.